aryarocx2004/AVAX-intermediate-Module-1/README.md

 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.0;

-contract ErrorHandlingContract {
+contract DriversLicenseEligibility {

-    address public owner;
-    uint256 public value;
+    function checkEligibility(uint256 age) external pure returns (string memory) {
+        // Use assert to check an assertion assert(age >= 0);

+        // Use require to check a condition require(age >= 16, "Minimum age for a driver's license is 16 years");

+        // Eligibility criteria
+        if (age >= 18) {
+            return "Eligible for a driver's license";
-    constructor() {
+        } else {
-        owner = msg.sender;
+            // Use revert to revert the transaction with a custom message revert("Not eligible for a driver's license yet");
         }

-    function setValue(uint256 _newValue) external {
-        // Using require() for input validation
-        require(msg.sender == owner, "Only the owner can set the value");

-        // Using assert() for internal error checking assert(_newValue > 0);

-        // Using revert() with a custom error message if (_newValue == 42) {
-            revert("The value cannot be 42");
     }

-        // Set the new value
-        value = _newValue;
 }
-}

 ```

 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
 Make sure the "Compiler" option is set to "0.8.18" (or another compatible version), and then click on the "Compile functions_and_errors.sol" button.

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "ErrorHandlingContact" contract from the dropdown menu, and then click on the "Deploy" button.
+Select the "DriversLicenseEligibility" contract from the dropdown menu, and then click on the "Deploy" button.

 Confirm Contract Deployment: Once the deployment is successful, you will receive a transaction hash that represents the contract deployment transaction.
 You can use an Ethereum block explorer like Etherscan to search for the contract address associated with that transaction hash.
 This confirms that the contract is deployed on the Ethereum network.